camjc/package-graph/README.md

 ## Run

-`npm run start -- --accessToken=ffffffffffffffffffffffffffffffffffffffff `
+`npm run start -- --accessToken=ffffffffffffffffffffffffffffffffffffffff`

 accessToken is a read-only github access token

 - Go to `localhost:3000/ahmdigital` to see a package graph (replace `ahmdigital` with any github organization).

+Or you can pass accessToken as a query like `localhost:3000/ahmdigital?accessToken=ffffffffffffffffffffffffffffffffffffffff`.

 ## Example